scuzzilla/rpki-arch/README.md

 ## Context

 Recently I decided to setup a dedicated test Environment to improve my knowledge around *Resource Public Key Infrastructure* (RPKI).
-Now that the testbed is finally up & running I would like to share my journey with the **Networkers Community**, eventually brainstorming together on how it could be tuned-up.
+Now that the testbed is finally up & running I would like to share my journey with the **"Networkers Community"**, eventually brainstorming together on how it could be tuned-up.

 ## Network Setup